jthom143/control_aredi800/notes/carbon_variability.md

-### What causes ocean carbon content variabilirt in ESM2Mc?
+### What causes ocean carbon content variabiliry in ESM2Mc?

 Starting with Aredi800 simulation: Broke up the global ocean into 6 different regions (figure 1): Southern Ocean, South Pacific, South Atlantic, North Pacific, North Atlantic, and Arctic.
 The only region which shows the same magnitude of variability is the Southern Ocean (figure 2)